Corporate governance and directors' duties in Ireland: overview

-Shareholders can remove directors using a specific statutory procedure set out in section 182 of the Companies Acts, which requires compliance with specific formalities, including observance of an extended notice period.
+Shareholders can remove directors using a specific statutory procedure set out in the Companies Acts, which requires compliance with specific formalities, including observance of an extended notice period.

 The articles of a company can facilitate removal by the other directors in certain instances.
 This process must be used bona fide in the interests of the company and not for an improper purpose.

 Additionally, if a director of a company is also an employee of the company, his contract of employment may provide that if he ceases to be an employee of the company he will also be deemed to resign as a director with immediate effect.

 Where a director is involuntarily removed, this is without prejudice to any claim he may have against the company for compensation for termination of his position under his employment contract.